-This section explains how to estimate, for each country r and year t, a vector of CO_2 emissions per unit of industry output and an emission factor $EF^{tr}[i]$ for each industry i.
-Out of a total of 34 flows in the IEA- CO_2 database, 11 flows have "one-to-many" relationship with the ICIO industry list (Table 3.2)6.
+This section explains how to estimate, for each country r and year t, a vector of CO2 emissions per unit of industry output and an emission factor $EF^{tr}[i]$ for each industry i.
+Out of a total of 34 flows in the IEA-CO2 database, 11 flows have "one-to-many" relationship with the ICIO industry list (Table 3.2)8.
 These aggregate flows should be allocated to corresponding sectors to estimate the complete set of emissions factors.
-The remaining flows in the IEA- CO_2 database are fully compatible with specific industries used in the ICIO system.
+The remaining flows in the IEA-CO2 database are fully compatible with specific industries used in the ICIO system.

 3.2.1.
-Autoproducers of electricity and other energy industries
+Autoproducer of electricity and other energy industries

-The difference between main Activity and autoproducers of electricity and other energy sources is defined as: "Main Activity supply undertakings generate electricity and/or heat for sale to third parties, as their primary activity whereas autoproducer undertakings generate electricity and/or heat, wholly or partly for their own use as an activity which supports their primary activity."7
+The difference between main Activity and autoproducer of electricity and other energy sources is defined as: "Main Activity supply undertakings generate electricity and/or heat for sale to third parties, as their primary activity whereas autoproducer undertakings generate electricity and/or heat, wholly or partly for their own use as an activity which supports their primary activity."9

-The main industries who use energy input to generate electricity and heat are commodity type manufacturing industries (autoproducer).
-There are four aggregate flows in IEA-CO2: Autoproducer electricity plants, autoproducer Combined Heat and Power plants, autoproducer heat plants, and other energy industry own use.
+The main industries who use energy input to generate electricity and heat are commodity type manufacturing industries.10 There are four aggregate flows in IEA-CO2: Autoproducer electricity plants, autoproducer CHP plants, autoproducer heat plants, and other energy industry own use.
 The largest autoproducer industries are steel producers from coal related gases (coking coal, other bitumen coal and blast furnace gas).
-Thus emissions from coal fuel products of autoproducers in IEA-CO2 are allocated to steel industry (ISIC Rev.4 241) and the remaining emissions in autoproducers are allocated based on the shares of other fuel types (oil, gas and petroleum) by non-steel manufacturing sectors.
+Thus emissions from coal fuel products of autoproducers in IEA-CO2 are allocated to steel industry (ISIC Rev.4 241) and the rest of emissions in autoproducers is allocated based on the shares of other fuel types (oil, gas and petroleum) by non-steel manufacturing sectors.